Mamba-R: Vision Mamba ALSO Needs Registers: Experiments

 \textbf{Number of registers.} We first ablate how the number of registers affects the model's ImageNet accuracy.
 As summarized in Table~\ref{tab:abl}, inserting registers generally leads to consistent performance enhancements, with 0.8\% and 1.0\% higher accuracy compared with vanilla Mamba architectures in both the Small size and the Base size.
 Additionally, we observe that simply increasing the output dimension has little benefit to the performance.
 For example, by projecting Vim-Base's 768-dimensional latent output size into 2304, the accuracy is only improved by 0.1\%.
 Furthermore, we observed that using 12 registers is a sweet point for both the Small size and the Base size; after that, the performance will saturate and may even drop if the final aggregated feature dimension is high (\eg, 4608).

-\textbf{Registers' design choice.} Next, we ablate our design choices of registers, \ie, evenly inserting registers and reuse them for final prediction.
+\textbf{Registers design choice.} Next, we ablate our design choices of registers, \ie, evenly inserting registers and reuse them for final prediction.
 The results are reported in Table~\ref{tab:abl1}.
 First, we note the performance is sensitive to the positioning of the registers.
-For instance, positioning all registers at the beginning of the sequence results in a performance decrease of 0.8\% (82.1\% \vs 82.9\%).
-Similarly, positioning all registers in the middle of the sequence, the best strategy reported by Vim \citep{vim}, still led to a 0.3\% drop in performance, which suggests that the sparse distribution of registers helps with feature extraction for Vision Mamba.
-These noticeable performance gaps highlight the necessity of evenly inserting registers between image tokens, as Mamba's nature of recurrence makes it sensitive to its token positions in the input sequence.
+For instance, positioning all registers at the beginning of the sequence results in a performance decrease of 0.8\% (82.1\% vs. 83.0\%).
+Similarly, positioning all registers in the middle of the sequence, the best strategy reported by Vim~\cite{vim}, still led to a 0.3\% drop in performance, which suggests that the sparse distribution of registers helps with feature extraction for Vision Mamba.
+These noticeable performance gaps highlight the necessity of evenly inserting registers between image tokens, as the recurrent formulation makes Mamba sensitive to positions in the sequence.

-Further distinctions in register utility are observed when comparing with previous findings \citep{register}, which indicate that registers primarily aid in enhancing ViT’s feature representation.
+Further distinctions in register utility are observed when comparing with previous findings \cite{register}, which indicate that registers primarily aid in enhancing ViT’s feature representation.
 In contrast, our study demonstrates that the registers play a crucial role in boosting the quantitative performance of Vision Mamba architectures.
-Notably, utilizing our default method of evenly distributed registers and reusing all for the final prediction achieved an accuracy of 82.9\%, surpassing the approach that uses only one register (R$_1$ only; the rest of the tokens are discarded) by 1.2\%.
+Notably, utilizing our default method of evenly distributed registers and reusing all for the final prediction achieved an accuracy of 83.0\%, surpassing the approach that uses only one register (R$_1$ only; the rest of the tokens are discarded) by 1.2\%.
 These results affirm that registers constitute a vital component of the Vision Mamba architecture.